 There will be three SHAKEN assigned OIDs in an IANA registry that will be used globally in all certificate creation for these three scenarios.
 They will be of the form ‘0.0.0.0’ and will be included specifically in this document when created and available.

-Unique Origination IDs
+Unique Origination IDs (UOIDs)

 In addition to attestation, a unique origination ID is defined as part of SHAKEN.
 This unique origination ID should be a globally unique string corresponding to a UUID (RFC4122) that is set as the serial number attribute in the issuer field name.

-The purpose of the unique origination ID is to assign an opaque unique identifier corresponding to the service provider initiated calls themselves, customers, classes of devices, or other unique groupings that a service provider should use for use in determining things like reputation or trace back identification of customers or gateways.
+The purpose of the unique origination ID is to assign an opaque unique identifier corresponding to the service provider initiated calls themselves, customers, classes of devices, or other unique groupings that a service provider should use for determining things like reputation or trace back identification of customers or gateways.

-For Full Attestation, in general, a single identifier will be used as part of the certificate representing direct service provider initiated calls to the telephone network.
-A service provider may choose to have a pool of identifiers to identify regions or classes of customers for example.
+For Full Attestation, in general, a single identifier will be used as part of the certificate representing direct service provider initiated calls on its IP based voice network.
+A service provider though may choose to have a pool of identifiers to identify regions or classes of customers for example.
 Best practices will likely develop as the traceback and illegitimate call identification practices evolve.

 For Partial Attestation, a single identifier per customer is required in order to differentiate calls both for traceback and for reputation segmentation so one customers reputation doesn’t affect other customers or the service provider call reputation.
-A service provider may choose to be more granular (e.g., per node per customer) depending on size and classes of services that that customer offers as well.
+A service provider may choose to be more granular (e.g., per node per customer) depending on size and classes of services that that the service provider offers as well.

 For Gateway Attestation, best practices would be to be a granular as possible, per trunk or gateway to allow for trace back identification and reputation scoring.